 - 8.9.
-Three sand and gravel sites in Worcestershire shown in Table 9 were "active" (in production for some time during the year) during 2018-2020.
-As of 31st December 2020, all three of the active sites had permitted reserves of sand and gravel for aggregate purposes. - 8.10.
-A fourth site, Pinches 3, was not "active" during 2018-2019 (i.e. it was not producing sand and gravel) but was undergoing restoration in line with its planning permission which had an end date of 30th November 2019.
-As of the end of 2019 it therefore no longer had permitted reserves of sand and gravel.
+Four sand and gravel sites in Worcestershire shown in Table 9 were "active" (in production for some time during the year) during 2021.
+As of 31st December 2021, all four of the active sites had permitted reserves of sand and gravel for aggregate purposes. - 8.10.
+None of the sites active as of 31st December 2021 has conditions attached to its planning permission which would restrict the productive capacity of the site.